 A fourth reason cholesterol may increase is to repair vascular damage.
-In its role as repair substance, it will be produced in larger quantities to heal whatever damage is being done.
+In its role as a repair substance, it will be produced in larger quantities to heal whatever damage is being done.

 A fifth reason cholesterol may rise is in response to infection: bacterial, viral and parasitic.
-As part of our immune system, an increase in infection will cause the liver to produce more cholesterol to counter this.
-Lipopolysaccharides from gram-negative bacteria, for example, are inherently dangerous, and you can expect the liver to produce more cholesterol to neutralize this threat.
+As part of our immune system, an increase in infection will cause the liver to produce more cholesterol to counter it.
+Lipopolysaccharides from gram-negative bacteria, for example, are inherently dangerous and you can expect the liver to produce more cholesterol to neutralize this threat.
 The fireman coming to put out the fire, so to speak.
 (5) (6) But again, there is an exception to this that I’ll cover shortly.

 A sixth reason is that gut dysbiosis in the ileum or final section of the small intestine can interfere with the production of a protein necessary for HDL cholesterol formation.
 By inhibiting the secretion of a gut hormone called PYY, production of HDL is negatively impacted.
 Lower levels of HDL increase levels of circulating triglycerides.